falconry/falcon/docs/api/routing.rst

     api.add_route('/add', calc, suffix='add')
     api.add_route('/subtract', calc, suffix='subtract')

-In the second iteration, using Suffixed Responders, we're able to group conceptually similar actions in the same class, giving us added flexibility.
+In the second iteration, using Suffixed Responders, we're able to group responders based on their actions rather than the data they represent.
+This gives us added flexibility to accomodate situations in which a purely RESTful approach simply doesn't fit.

 Default Router
 --------------